DRY EYE TREATMENT

 HOW TO PREVENT DRY EYE DISEASE?

 When it comes to dry eye disease, it’s important not to ignore symptoms.
 Over time, eye dryness can lead to complications such as infections, scarring and corneal injuries.
-Here are some simple steps you can take to help prevent its effects:
+Here are some simple steps you can take to help reduce your risks:

 • Limit screen time: Avoid staring at screens for prolonged periods of time.
 Try to follow the 20-20-20 rule—every 20 minutes, look at something 20 feet away for at least 20 seconds.